limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Node.js

-During enumeration, I noticed a service running at `tcp/8888`.
+I notice a service running at `tcp/8888` during enumeration.

 ![screenshot-18](/assets/images/posts/trollcave-walkthrough/screenshot-18.png)

-It turned out to be Node.js running some sort of calculator application for King.
+It turns out to be Node.js running some sort of calculator application for King.

 ![screenshot-20](/assets/images/posts/trollcave-walkthrough/screenshot-20.png)

-If I've to guess, I'd say this is the way to gain `root` privileges because King is on the `sudoers` list.
+If I've to guess, I say this is the way to gain `root` privileges because King is on the `sudoers` list.

 ![screenshot-19](/assets/images/posts/trollcave-walkthrough/screenshot-19.png)

-It's interesting to note that this application is using `eval()` which further led me to believe this is our golden ticket.
+It's interesting to note that this application is using `eval()`, which I believe firmly is our golden ticket.

 ![screenshot-21](/assets/images/posts/trollcave-walkthrough/screenshot-21.png)